Go to the previous, next section.

 attached more than once is the same address space with different flags.

-On success, the following members of the shmid_ds
+On success, the following members of the shmid_ds structure of

 the segment are modified: